 Seattle floating homes living in particular for me is the best – I love the fact that I am floating on water. but also as a water baby at heart, the proximity to all the things I want to do is highly optimized.
 Living on one of the 520 Seattle floating homes means that I can jump in the lake whenever I want.
 I love boating and living on Portage Bay means that I can head off to Lake Union or Lake Washington in a breeze.
 Docking up to one of the many waterfront restaurants is one of the true luxuries in life that the lake affords you that – especially if you can find a floating home with a boat slip.
 We know of a few so let us know how big your boat is!

-We are Seattle Afloat.
-Molly and I are your absolute source for the lake as Seattle floatinghome experts.
+We are Seattle Afloat and your absolute source for the lake as Seattle floatinghome experts.
 We are happy to share this lifestyle with you!
 It is truly like nothing else and no one has more stories than us.
-We have a combined 30 years on the lake and are highly networked in.
+Twenty years on the lake and are highly networked in.
 I love living in a Seattle floating home and we love working and playing on them.
-Courtney Cooper 206-850-8841 / Molly Cartwright 206-841-6800
+Courtney Cooper 206-850-8841

 We are pleased to announce that this gorgeous gemstone of a floating home has closed successfully in escrow!

 Not only were we chosen among other brokers for the task of marketing and listing this beautiful home, we also were able to successfully bring a buyer.
-Molly and I are so excited by the outcome and appreciative of our seller for recognizing would love to hear about your dreams on or off the lake.
+We are so excited by the outcome and appreciative of our seller for recognizing would love to hear about your dreams on or off the lake.

 Portage Bay End Of Dock Floating Home Closes In Escrow